Adventech/sabbath-school-lessons/src/en/2026-03/12/teacher-comments.md

 This week, three important themes of 2 Corinthians 10–12 will be highlighted and discussed as we focus on the question of how we should deal with spiritual frauds and false teachers.
 The themes are as follows:

-1. Defense of Apostolic Authority.
-Paul begins to defend his ministry, responding to accusations that he is bold in letters but weak in person (2 Cor.
+**1. Defense of Apostolic Authority.** Paul begins to defend his ministry, responding to accusations that he is bold in letters but weak in person (2 Cor.
 10:1, 2, 10).

-2. The Danger of False Apostles.
-Paul expresses concern about the fact that the Corinthian church is being led astray from pure devotion to Christ (2 Cor.
+**2. The Danger of False Apostles.** Paul expresses concern about the fact that the Corinthian church is being led astray from pure devotion to Christ (2 Cor.
 11:2, 3).

-3. Spiritual Warfare.
-Paul emphasizes that his weapons are not worldly but spiritual, having “divine power to destroy strongholds” (2 Cor.
+**3. Spiritual Warfare.** Paul emphasizes that his weapons are not worldly but spiritual, having “divine power to destroy strongholds” (2 Cor.
 10:4, ESV).

 #### Part II: Commentary